aaronsb/gong-api-client/README.md

 - Request and response types for all API operations
 - Data models for entities like calls, users, statistics, etc.

+## Best Practices

+1. **Error Handling**: Always implement proper error handling for API requests
+2. **Rate Limiting**: Be mindful of API rate limits
+3. **Pagination**: Use pagination for endpoints that return large datasets
+4. **Security**: Keep your API credentials secure and never commit them to version control

+## Troubleshooting

+- If you receive a 401 Unauthorized error, check that your API credentials are correct
+- If you're using the generated client and encounter errors, try the direct HTTP approach with axios
+- Make sure your API key has the necessary permissions for the endpoints you're trying to access

 ## Development